muldjord/skyscraper/README.md

 ## Release notes

 #### Version 2.2.0 (unreleased)
+* Completely rewrote how artwork is handled.
+Now uses '~/.skyscraper/artwork.xml' for everything
 * Implemented 'wheel' and 'marquee' media types and rewrote EVERYTHING to make use of them. :D (this was a damn long rewrite!!!!)
-* Added 'wheel' and 'marquee' media types to local dabatase.
+* Added 'wheel' and 'marquee' media types to local dabatase
-* Completely rewrote how artwork is handled.
-Now uses artwork.xml for everything.
 * Added support for 'fba' platform

 #### Version 2.1.1 (27th December 2017)